MicrosoftDocs/defender-docs/defender-office-365/mdo-privacy.md

 - South Korea
 - Sweden
 - Switzerland
-- The United Arab Emirates
+- United Arab Emirates
-- The United Kingdom
+- United Kingdom
-- The United States
+- United States

 In Exchange Online Protection (EOP), the following data is stored at rest in the local region geo: